garyvdm/dbus-easy/README.md

 ## Installing

-This library is available on PyPi as [dbus-next](https://pypi.org/project/dbus-next/).
+This library is available on PyPi as [dbus-ezy](https://pypi.org/project/dbus-ezy/).

 ```
-pip3 install dbus-next
+pip3 install dbus-ezy
 ```

 ## The Client Interface